 Trick or treat!
 Halloween is coming up, and it is a fun-filled day full off creative costumes, spooky surprises, and tasty treats.
 Keep your Halloween activities both spook-tacular and healthy with a few simple tips and ideas.

-- Stay active with exciting Halloween games!
-Get kids moving during Halloween by playing games such as zombie tag and capture the ghost, or having a three-legged monster race.
-Turn on some spooky Halloween tunes and have a monster mash dance party!
+- Stay active with exciting Halloween games: Get kids moving during Halloween by playing games, such as zombie tag and capture the ghost, or turning on some spooky tunes and having a monster mash dance party!
+For additional exercise to celebrate the festivities, consider a fun, family walk instead of driving around the neighborhood while visiting door to door for treats.
+Be sure to pack flashlights, reusable water bottles, energy-packed snacks, and comfortable footwear to make this family activity even more enjoyable and safe.

 When Halloween is over, try putting leftover sweets out of sight to resist the temptation of eating.
 This is a great opportunity to teach kids about eating special treats in moderation, while maintaining an overall nutritious, healthy diet.

-For more ways to have a healthier Halloween, check out https://www.heart.org/en/healthy-living/healthy-eating/eat-smart/nutrition-basics/how-to-have-a-healthy-hallowee
+For more ways to have a healthier Halloween, check out the American Heart Association's article.